 Daylight Savings Time generally results in an upswing in traffic accidents, as do the holidays.
 Thanksgiving week results in about 50 more traffic-related deaths than any other week in the year.

 While all car accidents are dangerous, not all car accidents are created equal.
 Some are more common than others, and some are more deadly.
-If you’ve been injured in a car accident in California that was caused by another driver or a defective product, an experienced car accident attorney at the Gomez Firm can explain the legal options you have available to you.
+If you’ve been injured in a car accident in California that was caused by another driver or a defective product, an experienced car accident attorney at the Gomez Trial Attorneys can explain the legal options you have available to you.

 An early morning crash in Folsom caused the death of a woman after she lost control of her vehicle and crashed into a tree.
 When police arrived on the scene, they found the vehicle fully engulfed in flames.
 The area of roadway where the accident occurred was closed for a time while investigators examined the scene to determine what could have caused the accident.
 It was believed that speed was a factor.